7-cat/node-ssdb/README.md

 ### pool.destroy()

-Close all connections in the pool.
+Close all connections in the pool. (*note that if a connection is closed, it will reconnect to ssdb server automatically if you reuse this conn to send commands, and the same with pool.*)

 ### pool.create(options)